Teaching and Learning

 Because you'll be studying three different subjects you will experience many teaching styles and types of class:

-- Lectures - Standard lecture sessions with a class size of up to 400 students.
+- Lectures - vary widely in size from small 30 student classes up to groups of up to 400 students.

-- Tutorials - classes of 5-6, where lecture material is discussed in greater detail.
+- Tutorials - groups of 5-6, where lecture material or problems are discussed in greater detail.

-- Seminars - sessions for discussion and debate, in a class size typically ranging from 5-25
+- Seminars - sessions for discussion and debate of ideas, in a class size typically ranging from 5-25

-- Laboratory Classes - classes in which you'll be conducting experiments.
-Over the 3-4 year period your lab work will become self-led.
-Our labs usually have no more than 50 students at any given time.
+- Laboratory Classes/Field Classes - classes in which you'll be conducting practical work and putting theory into practice.
+Over the course of your degree practical work will become more self-led.
+Labs usually have no more than 50 students at any given time and field classes are usually slightly smaller than this with a max of 30-40 students.

-All your assessments, whether coursework or exams, are set by the lecturers who are teaching you.
+All your assessments, whether coursework or exams, are set directly by the lecturers who are teaching you.
+Some modules are assessed entirely by exam, others entirely by coursework, and some by both exam and coursework.

-- A module may have several pieces of coursework or even regular weekly deadlines with work that is continually assessed (common in laboratory classes).
+- You may have multiple pieces of coursework for a module including regular weekly deadlines with work that is continually assessed.

 Facilities for learning